-Hello!

-ack on our app or improve the experience.
+on our app or we the experience.

-First name Last name
+ist name

-Field cannot be empty Field cannot be empty
+eld cannot be empty

-Email (Optional)

-Feedback

 Fig. 7.
 Feedback page for user side application.

 V. CONCLUSION

 In this paper, an Android application that allow users to track the real time location of the vehicle and view the departure time of vehicle is developed and tested.
 The application is divided into two versions, which are driver side application and user side application.
 Driver side application is used to retrieve GPS coordinates of vehicle as well as to calculate the arrival time of vehicle at the next stop.
 User side application will be able to get the real-time location of vehicle and the arrival time of the next vehicle by querying database.
 Since most of the processing and calculation will be done by driver side application, user side application will be cheap to use in terms of resources used.
 However, one of the limitations of the application is that both driver and user need to be connected to the Internet to use the application.
 The prototype developed in this paper went through four-level software test to make sure the application works as expected.
 Furthermore, the system is also evaluated by interviewing students after they tested the prototype to determine whether the system has achieved its objectives.
 Based on the responses, the system is concluded to have fulfilled the objectives of the paper.